Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 We were at 11 o'clock in the middle of the night to Guangzhou station, there was no direct car to Shenzhen, you had to go to Guangzhou first.

 Almost to the Guangzhou station, the carriage suddenly appeared to have a group of people with small red flags, wearing red hats: Hello, friends of passengers, now this bus to the Guangzhou station is already midnight, there is a long way from the bus station.
-We want to show a little love, for everyone to prepare a direct luxury bus to Shenzhen, with closed-circuit television, air conditioning ...... a ticket, 45 yuan.
+We want to show a little bit of love, for everyone to prepare a direct luxury bus to Shenzhen, with closed-circuit television, air conditioning ...... a ticket, 45 yuan.

 At that time, many people stood up to buy tickets, my brother was afraid of not being able to buy them, rushed to also buy two.